January 17, 2021 ~ Sh BO. M SIGAH.

 Thus, the people leave their homes of comfort, and enter into the frail booths for seven days to remind us of our forty years of traveling in the desert, where we had no homes, and where the Lord protected us from all the dangers during the most difficult years.

-As we fulfill God's commandment of dwelling in the Sukah, of holding the Lulab, by refraining from work, and by rejoicing in the Holiday, we indicate our fear and our love of God.
+As we fulfill God's commandment of dwelling in the Succah, of holding the Lulab, by refraining from work, and by rejoicing in the Holiday, we indicate our fear and our love of God.

-Maqamat: 1 Sukkot- Sigah; 2 Sukkot- Ajam (Sasgar); Shabbat Hol Hamoed- Bayat; Hoshana Rabbah- Yom Kippur Melodies; Shemini Aseret- Saba; Simhat Torah- Ajam
+Maqamat: 1 Sukkot- Sigah; 2 Sukkot- Ajam; Shabbat Hol Hamoed- Bayat; Hoshana Rabbah- Yom Kippur Melodies; Shemini Aseret- Saba; Simhat Torah- Ajam

 Introduction by Sam Catton

-After the joyful observance of Sukkot, the Lord pleads with Israel to remain in Jerusalem an extension of one more day to the Sukkot Holiday; a one day individual holiday by itself known as Shemini Hag Aseret.
+After the joyful observance of Succot, the Lord pleads with Israel to remain in Jerusalem an extension of one more day to the Succot Holiday; a one day individual holiday by itself known as Shemini Hag Aseret.
 God is saddened at the thought of the people going back home.

 On this day, prayers were offered to the Lord to provide us with enough rainfall for our crops and for all other needs.